 aemformsbundlesin your C drive

-If everything goes well you should see a build success message in your command window
+On successful completion you should see a build success message in your command window

 Go to File -> Import and select Existing Maven Projects as shown here

-c:\aemformsbundles\learningaemforms by clicking the Browse button
+Select the c:\aemformsbundles\mysite by clicking the Browse button

 You may select to import the appropriate modules depending on your needs.
 Select and import the core module only, if you are only going to create Java code in your project.